mzattera/L101-compiler/README.md

 (``+=`` | ``-=`` | ``/=`` | ``*=`` | ``%=``) (_variable_ | ``INPUT`` | `A` | _constant_) ``;``

-Similarly to other programming languages, ``+= 5`` performs A=A+5 (which is equivalent to L101 code ``=A+5``).
+Similarly to other programming languages, ``+=5`` performs A=A+5 (which is equivalent to L101 code ``=A+5``).
-Notice that the argument cannot be any expression; it might be a variable, constant, the accumulator value or ``INPUT`` meaning the machine will stop and wait for user input.
+Notice that the argument cannot be any expression; it must be a variable, a constant, the accumulator value or ``INPUT`` indicating the machine must stop and wait for user input.

 _variable_ ``<->`` _expression_ ``;``

-will calculate the value of _expression_ then will store it into _variable_.
+will calculate the value of _expression_ and store it into _variable_.
 In addition, current value of _variable_ will be transferred into A register.

-Finally you can store a constant value or the user input into a variable like this:
+Finally, you can store a constant value or the user input into a variable like this:

 (_constant_ | ``INPUT``) ``->`` _variable_ ``;``